Tenants & landlords

 Residential Tenancy Branch (Government of BC)

-Find deadlines or calculations for tenancies under the RTA: interest on security deposits, the last date a landlord must return the tenant’s security or pet damage deposit(s), when a landlord can increase rent and the max allowable, when a landlord can apply to the RTB for an order of possession.
+Use the calculators here to find deadlines or calculations for residential tenancies in BC.
+Topics include: interest on security deposits, the last date a landlord must return the tenant’s security or pet damage deposit(s), when a landlord can increase rent and the max allowable, and when a landlord can apply to the RTB for an order of possession.

 Tenancy Laws and Rules